 How do you make a connection with an anonymous surfer, assuming they’ve found your website?
 Well, you need to have a strong grasp of exactly how your product or service can make their life better.
 Does it save them time or money?
 Take an onerous task off their hands?
 Provide specialist expertise they can’t find anywhere else?

 Your customers are the best source of this information.
 Their testimonials, reviews and feedback will help you pinpoint the things they love about what you do.
 This intelligence forms the backbone of effective web copy.

 Do You Need a Web Designer?
 I Can Put You in Touch

 A freelance copywriter and a designer working in partnership can deliver just that.
-They scrutinise the brief to get under the skin of your business.
+They scrutinise the brief to get a deep understanding of your business.
 They find out what makes your customers tick.
 Then they use this insight to create compelling copy and stunning visuals.
 The result?
 A website that expresses the personality of your business and attracts customers.